-- ABE fundamental courses (Grade 6-9 equivalency) that prepare students for further ABE certificates or courses. - ABE Intermediate Certificate program (Grade 10 equivalency) and ABE Advanced Certificate program (Grade 11 equivalency) for adult learners interested in entering the workforce, vocational programs or Grade 12 studies. - BC Adult Graduation Diploma program (Grade 12 equivalency) (replaces the former ABE Provincial Diploma option and the "Adult Dogwood") for adult learners interested in completing their BC Ministry of Education secondary school graduation requirements in order to enter the workforce or post-secondary studies. - The flexibility to transfer courses from other colleges and schools. - The opportunity to take the prerequisites required for entry into other post-secondary institutions; in consultation with the selected institution. - A range of related services, including English and mathematic assessments and financial assistance.
-Prior to applying for an ABE program, refer to the TRU-OL website or contact Student Services for availability of courses outside Canada and for program updates.
+- ABE Intermediate Certificate program (Grade 10 equivalency) and ABE Advanced Certificate program (Grade 11 equivalency) for adult learners interested in entering the workforce, vocational programs or Grade 12 studies. - BC Adult Graduation Diploma program (Grade 12 equivalency) (replaces the former ABE Provincial Diploma option and the "Adult Dogwood") for adult learners interested in completing their BC Ministry of Education secondary school graduation requirements in order to enter the workforce or post-secondary studies. - The flexibility to transfer courses from other colleges and schools. - The opportunity to take the prerequisites required for entry into other post-secondary institutions; in consultation with the selected institution. - A range of related services, including English and mathematic assessments and financial assistance.
+Prior to Applying Prior to applying for an ABE program, refer to the TRU-OL website or contact Student Services for availability of courses outside Canada and for program updates.
 Choosing Courses - The course or level students begin with depends on what they know and can do.
 For example, students who want to register in courses for the BC Adult Graduation Diploma do not necessarily need all the ABE Advanced Certificate courses.
 However, certain skills are needed to succeed in a course.
 Assessments are available for English and mathematics placement.
-Refer to page 6. - Courses students take may depend on courses they have already completed.
+Refer to page 7. - Courses students take may depend on courses they have already completed.
 For example, students may be able to apply credits earned in high school toward the BC Adult Graduation Diploma.
-To obtain the diploma, students are normally required to complete a minimum of three courses they have taken as an adult [Either be at least 19 years of age or 18 years of age and have been out of the public school system a minimum of 12 months].
-A minimum of one of the required courses must be completed through TRU to obtain the diploma. - The choice of courses depends on the student's educational goals.
-Students who plan to go to a college and transfer to a university later on, or who plan to take certain vocational programs, have to complete, at minimum, an advancedlevel mathematics course and four provinciallevel courses, including English 12.
-Students may also choose to take MATH 026, Industrial Mathematics (cannot be used toward any of the ABE certificates) to review basic mathematical skills as applied to problems encountered in a variety of occupations.
+To obtain the diploma, students are normally required to complete a minimum of three courses they have taken as an adult [either be at least 19 years of age or 18 years of age and have been out of the public school system a minimum of 12 months].
+A minimum of two of the required courses must be completed through TRU to obtain the diploma. - The choice of courses depends on the student's educational goals.
+Students who plan to go to a college and transfer to a university later on, or who plan to take certain vocational programs, have to complete, at minimum, an advanced-level mathematics course and four provincial-level courses, including English 12.
 Normally, students who plan to go directly to a university or an institute are required to complete a minimum of eight courses (four advanced and four provincial).
 Some universities also require an elementary understanding of a second language.
 Students are strongly advised to consult the college or university they plan to attend with regard to entrance requirements.
-Admissions and transfer information is available on the web at www.bccat.bc.ca. - The number of courses students choose may depend on how much work they can handle.
+Admissions and transfer information is available on the web at www.bccat.bc.ca. • The number of courses students choose may depend on how much work they can handle.
 Most students start with one course or at most two.
-Learning is more effective when students work hard and finish quickly rather than take a large number of courses at the same time. - Students who are undecided about their educational and career goals, or who need to improve their time-management and study skills, may register in an education and career planning (EDCP) course.
-ABE Intermediate Certificate • Program is available to applicants in Canada or outside Canada.
-Certificate Requirements Four courses are required as follows:
+Learning is more effective when students work hard and finish quickly rather than take a large number of courses at the same time.

+1.866.581.3694

+41

+Adult Basic Education (ABE)

+ABE Intermediate Certificate

+• Program is available to applicants in Canada or outside Canada.

+Certificate Requirements

+Four courses are required as follows:

 English

-ENGL 010, Reading and writing English
+ENGL 0401, Reading and Writing English (previously ENGL 010)

 Mathematics

-MATH 014, Intermediate Mathematics
+MATH 0401, Intermediate Mathematics (previously MATH 014)

 Science

 Consult a TRU-OL Program Advisor for a list of suitable science courses

 Elective (one required)

 Consult a TRU-OL Program Advisor for a list of suitable electives

 Residency Requirement

-Minimum of two of the required courses must be completed through TRU.
+Minimum of two of the required courses must be completed through TRU

+ABE Advanced Certificate

+(Grade 11 equivalency)

+• Program is available to applicants in Canada or outside Canada.

+Certificate Requirements

+Four courses are required as follows: